Retail arbitrage is a resale model where you buy discounted products from stores and sell them online for a profit, often through Amazon FBA.

 When it comes to retail arbitrage, not all products are created equal.
 It's important to have a keen eye for identifying items that have the potential for profit.
 The key is to look for products that are in high demand and have a significant price difference between their retail price and the selling price on Amazon.

-Researching product trends and using tools like CamelCamelCamel can help you spot products that have a history of selling well on Amazon.
+Researching product trends and using tools can help you spot products that have a history of selling well on Amazon.
 These tools provide valuable insights into price fluctuations, sales rank, and customer demand, allowing you to make informed purchasing decisions.

 One strategy to identify profitable products is to focus on niche markets.
 By targeting a specific niche, you can become an expert in that area and have a better understanding of what products are in demand.
 This can give you a competitive advantage and increase your chances of finding profitable items.